antononcube/Raku-JavaScript-D3/README-work.md

 2. [ ] TODO Better, comprehensive type checking

-   - Using the type system of "Data::Reshapers", [AAp1], would be ideal, but I do not want to introduce such a "heavy" dependency.
+   - Using the type system of "Data::TypeSystem".

 3. [X] DONE CLI script

-4. [X] TODO JavaScript code snippets management
+4. [X] DONE JavaScript code snippets management

    - Initially the JavaScript snippets were kept with the Raku code, but it seems it is better to have them in a separate file.